-^{} The French monarch had given particular orders to his ministers to cultivate the Prince's friendship; who must soon, said he, have chief authority in England, where the King and Queen are held in so little estimation.
+^{} The French monarch had given particular orders to his ministers to cultivate the Prince's friend. ship; who must soon, faid he, have chief authority in England, where the King and Queen are held in so little estimation.
 See Dep. de la Boderie.